Quick and easy meals don’t have to come out of a box. This delicious Asian chicken salad can be on the table in minutes.

 This salad is not lacking in the flavor department.

 You could make this salad even better for you, and lower in sodium by cooking your own chicken or making your own rotisserie chicken.
 A grocery store rotisserie chicken is super convenient though.
 Easy peasy!
+Or add this yummy Instant Pot Honey Sriracha Chicken to the salad and skip the dressing.

 If you are looking for r-e-a-l-l-y easy, use prepared bags of salad mix.
 Buy one bag of coleslaw mix and one bag of romaine.